 How about a tactical RPG?
 This turn-based title is part of a trilogy, but it’s the best entry with fantastic visuals, enthralling combat, and a decent story to boot.
 Plus, who doesn’t love a solid Viking saga?

 Over 40 heroes rely on your decision-making to survive.
 It’s a long, arduous journey, but that’s what makes this game special.
 You’re just as exhausted as your companions, but you must keep going.
+The Banner Saga is a supremely underrated PS4 strategy game and a great way to round off a brilliant trilogy.

 Developer: Robot Entertainment Publisher: Robot Entertainment